The Laboratory for Translational and Molecular Imaging (LTMI) at Duke-NUS Medical School in Singapore

 How can the VECTorCT be used in the research of infectious diseases such as dengue fever?

 We have had the VECTorCT installed since April 2016, and this system has significantly enhanced our ability to use non-invasive imaging to understand the inflammatory host-response in mouse models of dengue virus infection.
 To our knowledge, this is the very first time PET imaging has been systematically evaluated in the field of acute viral infectious diseases.
 We are excited to be able to repurpose FDG-PET and generate robust images of live dengue infection.
-Not only can we visualise increased inflammation specifically in small intestines of dengue-infected mice, we can also predict the progression and severity of dengue-mediated inflammation with FDG-PET.
+Not only can we visualize increased inflammation specifically in small intestines of dengue-infected mice, we can also predict the progression and severity of dengue-mediated inflammation with FDG-PET.
 In addition, we see that inflammation significantly subsides following effective antiviral treatment.
 We recently published our data in May 2017 in JCI Insight (doi.org/10.1172/jci.insight.93474).
 This is a joint effort between my group at LTMI, and the teams of Professor Subhash Vasudevan from the Emerging Infectious Diseases Programme at Duke-NUS, and Dr Jenny Low, Senior Clinical Consultant with the Department of Infectious Diseases at Singapore General Hospital.

 >Serial 18F-FDG tissue analysis and PET/CT imaging to understand dynamic evolution of inflammatory foci in lethal mouse-adapted S221 DENV2 model.